-Step 8: Left Saddle Tank and Left Rear Vehicle Wheels Area Dual Wheels, One or Two Axles
+Step 8: Left Saddle Tank and Left Rear Vehicle Wheels Area

-- Check condition of wheels and rims.
-Especially look for cracks, missing lockrings, bent or broken spacers, studs, clamps or lugs. - Check condition of tires: properly inflated, no serious cuts, bulges, tread wear or any signs of misalignment; valve stems not touching wheels, rims or brake drums; valve caps in place and no objects stuck between the wheels. - Check that both tires are of same type, for example, not mixed radial and bias type and that their circumferences are matched. - Check wheel bearing and hub: no obvious leaking on outside or inside wheel.
+• Check condition of wheels and rims.
+Especially look for cracks, missing lockrings, bent or broken spacers, studs, clamps or lugs.

+• Check condition of tires: properly inflated, no serious cuts, bulges, tread wear or any signs of misalignment; valve stems not touching wheels, rims or brake drums; valve caps in place and no objects stuck between the wheels.

+• Check that both tires are of same type, for example, not mixed radial and bias type and that their circumferences are matched.

+• Check wheel bearing and hub: no obvious leaking on outside or inside wheel.